GoogleChrome/web.dev/src/site/content/en/blog/codelab-payment-and-address-form-best-practices/index.md

 * Try out payment forms on online stores.
 Consider what works well and what goes wrong.
 Are there any common problems or best practices you should follow?

-## Step 4: Disable the payment button once the form is submitted.
+## Step 4: Disable the payment button once the form is submitted

 You should consider disabling a submit button once the user has tapped or clicked it—especially when the user is making payment.
 [Many users tap or click buttons repeatedly]((https://baymard.com/blog/users-double-click-online)),